 Up to 20% of the sub-fund's assets may be invested in short-term deposits, money market instruments deposits with credit institutions and up to 10% in money market funds.
 The investment in money market instruments, money market funds, deposits with credit institutions and the holding of ancillary liquid assets, as referred to below, will not in aggregate exceed 20% of the sub-funds' assets.

-In exceptionally unfavourable market conditions, it is permitted to temporarily exceed this 20% limit if circumstances so require and to the extent that this appears to be justified with regard to the interests of shareholders.
+The sub-fund may hold up to 20% ancillary liquid assets.
+In exceptionally unfavourable market conditions, it is permitted to temporarily hold more than 20% ancillary liquid assets if circumstances so require and to the extent that this appears to be justified with regard to the interests of the unitholder.